-SUGGESTED TASK LIST Mentor Initials Date Completed Attend a Hendricks County 4-H Livestock club/project meeting and get hands-on experience with live animals (list of project/club meetings listed below) - Attend the hands-on Mini 4-H livestock meeting.
-With a parent or guardian, visit your mentor's farm/barn to learn more about the animal you will be showing Name the parts of a livestock animal you are studying.
+TASK Mentor Initials Date Completed Attend a sheep/rabbit/goat/swine club/project meeting and get hands-on experience with live animals Attend the Mini livestock meeting Visit a farm Name the parts of a livestock animal you are studying.
 Attend a livestock show to learn more about how your animal is shown.
-Complete the activities in this manual for your species.
-Other (Create your own activity): Other (Create your own activity): Other (Create your own activity):